 Sometimes a student may give us cause for concern in matters relating to their welfare that is not a child protection issue.
-In these instances, your concerns should be discussed with the student and documented using the MyConcern software and discussed with the Safeguarding Manager.
+In these instances, your concerns should be discussed with the student and documented using the Safeguarding Referral Shield on the staff intranet (My Concern) software and discussed with the Safeguarding Manager.
 You must inform the student you are doing this.